Noise-Resilient Quantum Reinforcement Learning: Effect of quantum noise

 Figure \ref{fig4}(a) shows the energy spectrum as a function of the Ohmicity index $s$.
 It confirms that the bound state is present when $\Gamma(s)>\omega_0/(\eta\omega_c)$.
-The presence of the bound state restores the temporal periodicity of $F_{\tau}$ [see Fig. \ref{fig4}(b)].
-The maxima of $F_{\tau}$ in the presence of the bound state show tiny difference from the values in the noiseless case [see Fig. \ref{fig4}(a)].
-This is substantially different from the cases without the bound state and under the Born-Markov approximation, where $F_{\tau}$ exclusively saturates to 0.8.
-The result verifies again that, by protecting the agent from decaying to its ground state via the formation of the bound state during the interaction between the agent and the environment, the QRL becomes robust to the noise-induced decoherence.
+The presence of the bound state restores the temporal periodicity of $F_t$ [see Fig. \ref{fig4}(b)].
+The maxima of $F_t$ in the presence of the bound state show tiny difference from the values in the noiseless case [see Fig. \ref{fig4}(a)].
+This is substantially different from the cases without the bound state and under the Born-Markov approximation, where $F_t$ exclusively saturates to 0.8.
+The result verifies again that, by protecting the agent from decaying to its ground state via the formation of the bound state during the agent-environment interaction, the QRL becomes noise-resilient.